donwardpeng/100-days-of-code/log.md

 **Thoughts**: The cool thing about creating the side navigation drawer - it is the exact same code for the web as what I would use for a mobile app in Flutter.

 **Link to work:** [MIDevFest Site](https://github.com/donwardpeng/midevfest)*Link to work:** [MIDevFest Site](https://github.com/donwardpeng/midevfest)

+### Day 96: July 3, 2019
+##### (Continuing on a new Flutter Project)

+**Today's Progress**: Dug into the Firebase Cloud Storage documentation and learned about the way URL's are constructed for resources stored there.
+Based on this I created a helped class to encode a relative path location to a resource to it's Firebase Cloud Storage location.
+Got this working for 90% of the site now (json, and images).

+**Thoughts**: The URL names used by Firebase Cloud Storage originally confused me due to extra tokens that are appended to the URL.
+I learned that the tokens are not needed.

+**Link to work:** [MIDevFest Site](https://github.com/donwardpeng/midevfest)*Link to work:** [MIDevFest Site](https://github.com/donwardpeng/midevfest)